 Setting up Heroku and MySQL for production deployment

-Everything we have done so far works perfectly on our local machine, but the aim of this tutorial is to get our API hosted on a production environment and automating the deployment process.
-Thus, instead of running our API on our machine, we will be hosting it on the Heroku platform.
+Everything you have done so far works perfectly on your local machine, but the aim of this tutorial is getting your API hosted on a production environment and automating the deployment process.
+So, instead of running your API on your machine, you will host it on the Heroku platform.
 Also, instead of using SQLite

-, which is a more robust relational database management system appropriate for production environments.
+, which is a more robust relational database management system that works well for production environments.

-We also want to make sure that when we are running on our local machine, SQLite
+You also want to make sure that when you are running on your local machine, SQLite

-is used, and when running in production, our code automatically switches to MySQL
+is used, and when running in production, your code automatically switches to MySQL

 .

-To host our API on Heroku, we need to create a Heroku app.
+To host the API on Heroku, you need to create a Heroku app.
 Log into your Heroku account and create a new application.

 instance.
-Lucky for us, we have the ability to access add-ons on Heroku.
+Luckily, you have the ability to access add-ons on Heroku.
 One of those add-ons is a MySQL

 Note: To have add-ons on your Heroku applications, you need to set up billing on Heroku.
 Make sure to add a billable card on your account settings.